 Is Tailgating Illegal in Minnesota?

 Most drivers in Minnesota have experienced tailgating at some point.
 Being tailgated can be frightening and frustrating.
 It can leave you feeling anxious and worried about your safety and the safety of your passengers.

 While tailgating is dangerous, it is safe to say that most incidents do not result in car accidents.
-However, if you or a loved one has been involved in a rear-end car accident, it is important to speak with an experienced tailgating lawyer in Minnesota who can help.
+However, if you or a loved one has been involved in a rear-end car accident, it is important to speak with an experienced Minnesota car accident lawyer who can help.

-The knowledgeable attorneys at Sieben Polk Law Firm can answer your questions, analyze your case, and guide you through the legal process.
-From start to finish, Sieben Polk Law Firm. will ensure your case gets the attention and care it requires while you recover the damages you deserve.
+The knowledgeable attorneys at Sieben Polk P.A. can answer your questions, analyze your case, and guide you through the legal process.
+From start to finish, Sieben Polk P.A. will ensure your case gets the attention and care it requires while you recover the damages you deserve.

+Is Tailgating Illegal in Minnesota?